skx/simple.vm/README.md

 * Implementing a useful range of operations/opcodes.
     * For example "add", "dec", "inc", etc.

 This particular virtual machine contains only a few primitives, but it does include the support for labels, looping, conditional jumps, calls and returns.
+There is also a stack which can be used for storing temporary values, and used for `call`/`ret` handling.

-The handling of labels is perhaps worthy of note, because many simple/demonstration virtual machines don't handle them at all.
+The handling of labels in this implementation is perhaps worthy of note, because many simple/demonstration virtual machines don't handle them at all.

 In order to support jumping to labels which haven't necessarily been defined yet our compiler keeps a running list of all labels (i.e. possible jump destinations) and when it encounters a jump instruction, or something else that refers to a label, it must outputs a placeholder-address, such as: